nbenn/master-thesis/outline.md

 because we tend to reward others when they do well and punish them when they do badly, and because there is regression to the mean, it is part of the human condition that we are statistically punished for rewarding others and rewarded for punishing them. - kahneman

 The planning fallacy is that you make a plan, which is usually a best-case scenario.
 Then you assume that the outcome will follow your plan, even when you should know better. - kahneman

+The greatest gift life has to offer is the opportunity to work hard at work worth doing. — Roosevelt